-O. Green Infrastructure Standards
+(n) Green Infrastructure Standards.

 - 1. This subsection specifies the types of green infrastructure BMPs that may be used to satisfy the groundwater recharge, stormwater runoff quality, and stormwater runoff quantity standards. - 2.
-To satisfy the groundwater recharge and stormwater runoff quality standards at Section IV.P and Q, the design engineer shall utilize green infrastructure BMPs identified in Table 1 at Section IV.F. and/or an alternative stormwater management measure approved in accordance with Section IV.G.
+To satisfy the groundwater recharge and stormwater runoff quality standards in subsections C.II.(o) and (p), the design engineer shall utilize green infrastructure BMPs identified in Table 1 herein and/or an alternative stormwater management measure approved in accordance with subsection C.II.(f).
 The following green infrastructure BMPs are subject to the following maximum contributory drainage area limitations:

-Best Management Practice Maximum Contributory Drainage Area
+Best Management Maximum Contributory

+Practice Drainage Area

 Dry Well 1 acre

 Manufactured Treatment Device 2.5 acres

 Pervious Pavement Systems Area of additional inflow cannot exceed three times the area occupied by the BMP

 Small-scale Bioretention Systems 2.5 acres

 Small-scale Infiltration Basin 2.5 acres

 Small-scale Sand Filter 2.5 acres

-- 3. To satisfy the stormwater runoff quantity standards at Section IV.R, the design engineer shall utilize BMPs from Table 1 or from Table 2 and/or an alternative stormwater management measure approved in accordance with Section IV.G. - 4.
+- 3. To satisfy the stormwater runoff quantity standards in subsection C.II.(q), the design engineer shall utilize BMPs from Table 1 or from Table 2 and/or an alternative stormwater management measure approved in accordance with subsection C.II.(f). - 4.
 If a variance in accordance with N.J.A.C.
-7:8-4.6 or a waiver from strict compliance in accordance with Section IV.D is granted from the requirements of this subsection, then BMPs from Table 1, 2, or 3, and/or an alternative stormwater management measure approved in accordance with Section IV.G may be used to meet the groundwater recharge, stormwater runoff quality, and stormwater runoff quantity standards at Section IV.P, Q and R. - 5.
-For separate or combined storm sewer improvement projects, such as sewer separation, undertaken by a government agency or public utility (for example, a sewerage company), the requirements of this subsection shall only apply to areas owned in fee simple by the government agency or utility, and areas within a right-of-way or easement held or controlled by the government agency or utility; the entity shall not be required to obtain additional property or property rights to fully satisfy the requirements of this subsection.
-Regardless of the amount of area of a separate or combined storm sewer improvement project subject to the green infrastructure requirements of this subsection, each project shall fully comply with the applicable groundwater recharge, stormwater runoff quality control, and stormwater runoff quantity standards at Section IV.P, Q and R, unless the project is granted a waiver from strict compliance in accordance with Section IV.D.
+7:8-4.6 or a waiver from strict compliance in accordance with subsection C.II.(d) is granted from the requirements of this subsection, then BMPs from Table 1, 2, or 3, and/or an alternative stormwater management measure approved in accordance with subsection C.II.(f) may be used to meet the groundwater recharge, stormwater runoff quality, and stormwater runoff quantity standards in subsections C.II.(o), (p) and (q) - 5.
+For separate or combined storm sewer improvement projects, such as sewer separation, undertaken by a government agency or public utility, the requirements of this subsection shall only apply to areas owned in fee simple by the government agency or utility, and areas within a right-of-way or easement held or controlled by the government agency or utility; the entity shall not be required to obtain additional property or property rights to fully satisfy the requirements of this subsection.
+Regardless of the amount of area of a separate or combined storm sewer improvement project subject to the green infrastructure requirements of this subsection, each project shall fully comply with the applicable groundwater recharge, stormwater runoff quality control, and stormwater runoff quantity standards in subsections C.II.(o), (p) and (q) unless the project is granted a waiver from strict compliance in accordance with subsection C.II.(d).

-P. Groundwater Recharge Standards
+(o) Groundwater Recharge Standards.